ETS-BodyModeling/ImplicitParametricAvatar/README.md

 - **X-Avatar**: A tool for creating photorealistic avatars.
 [GitHub](https://github.com/Skype-line/X-Avatar)
 - **PeopleSnapshot**: A dataset and methodology for capturing  human subjects in 3D.
 [Website](https://peoplesnapshot.is.tue.mpg.de/)
 - **LaMa**: An open-source framework for image inpainting.
 [GitHub](https://github.com/saic-mdal/lama)
+- **AMASS**: Archive of Motion Capture as Surface Shapes, a dataset for high-quality motion sequences and animations [Website](https://paperswithcode.com/dataset/amass)

 Their contributions have been invaluable in the development of our project.
 We deeply appreciate their efforts in advancing research and providing open-source tools to the community.